 A unit of the College of Liberal Arts and Social Sciences, The Department of Writing, Rhetoric, and Discourse (WRD) is concerned with the nature of written communication.
 The development and expression of ideas in writing constitutes the very foundation of the liberal arts, and more broadly, contemporary democratic culture.
 In government, education, and all manner of professions, it is through writing that we determine our values, define norms of appropriate behavior, and pursue our goals.

-Master of Arts in WRD addresses writing in professional and technical contexts, the preparation of postsecondary teacher-scholars in writing, and the study of language for writers.
-WRD also offers two
+WRD also offers graduate education where we address writing in professional and technical contexts, the preparation of postsecondary teacher-scholars in writing, and the study of language for writers:

-Combined BA/MA programs, which link the Writing and Rhetoric BA with either graduate program and allows undergraduates to begin taking graduate courses in their senior year.
+Two Combined BA/MA programs allow undergraduates in any field to begin taking graduate courses in their senior year.

 The act of writing in general and each student's writing in particular are of central concern in all WRD courses.
 Theories of language, rhetoric (how to make effective choices as writers), and discourse (the way writing structures human activity) develop students' understanding of how the individual act of writing is bound up in broader contexts of institution and culture.